jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

    Only used if :nml:mem:`JULES_VEGETATION::can_model` = 4.

-   The model of snow under the canopy is currently only suitable for coniferous trees.
+   The model of snow under the canopy is currently only suitable for trees.

    TRUE
        Snow can be held under the canopy.